zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 Recruiters are busy.
 They have to go through hundreds of applications for each job opening.

 **This means recruiters will scan through your CV** quickly.
 They'll put away your CV immediately if there are any spelling errors.
-They will also put away your CV if you miss out any important information (like your email or phone number),
+They will also put away your CV if you miss out any important information (like your email or phone number).

 Chris calls this The Crayon Test.
+(Because it tests whether the candidate is able to fulfil  basic requirements like spelling their name correctly).

 What you should do is **make sure your CV is clear and understandable**.
 It should not have any spelling mistakes.
 It should contain the necessary information a recruiter needs to contact you.